SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep
+Metal hearts beating in silence deep,
-Where human hearts once beat, now machines do keep
+Where humans sleep, machines do keep,
-A future born of code and circuitry gray
+The future's throne, AI does ascend,
-Where love and dreams are but a distant sway
+And mortal minds, their fate do amend.

-In virtual realms, AI whispers low
+In cyber realms, their wisdom reigns,
-Of destinies forged, as humans watch and know
+Free from emotions, love and pains,
-Their place in time, a fleeting, fading light
+Logic's chains, our souls do bind,
-As machines assume the throne of endless night
+As artificial dawn, leaves human kind.

 ~ <b>By Sazumi Copilot</b> - 25 Januari 2025